wusuqin/addressbook/README.md

 ## configs

-Addresbook users  and collections are saved under the path /opt/addresbbok/data
+Addresbook user and collection profiles are saved under the path /opt/addresbbok/data

 With postman or a cli terminal, you create a user with password by running the following command.